Lesterpaintstheworld/the-great-transition/text/act1/chapter1.md

 "You're not even going to check it?"
 Marcus asked, his own cup still wrapped in both hands like a shield.
 "Must be nice when numbers that big become boring."

 "It's not about the numbers."
 He leaned forward, his casual posture betraying the $3,000 jacket he'd tried to downplay with faded jeans.
-"Look, I know you think I'm just another crypto bro who got lucky, but this is different.
-Universal Basic Compute isn't just another tech investment—it's the foundation for all AI infrastructure.
-Every machine learning model, every automated system runs on UBC's network.
+"Look, I know what you're thinking, but this is different.
+UBC—Universal Basic Compute—it's the foundation for everything now.
+Every AI system, every automated process depends on their network.
 I can help you position—"

 "Position myself?"
 Marcus's laugh carried no humor.
 "Like you helped Steve 'position himself' right out of his consulting business?
 Or Jenny's whole accounting department?"

 The words hit James like a physical blow.
 He'd been right about Universal Basic Compute's impact—devastatingly right.
 Every investment he'd made in the new AI infrastructure had paid off exactly as he'd predicted.
 He just hadn't expected being right to hurt so much.

-His smartwatch pulsed again.
-This time, it wasn't a price alert but a message from his sister: 'They're installing the new teaching documentation system next week.
+His wrist device lit up with a new message from his sister: 'They're installing the new teaching documentation system next week.
 Can we talk?'

 He looked up at his friend of twenty years, then down at the message that meant his sister was next.
 The coffee between them had gone completely cold.